SquareSR/Testing-Red-Classic/advanced.md

 - Either sell Full Restore or get both Nuggets and sell
 - Buy 2 Revives, +2 X-Acc, +2 X-Speed
 - Modify Fly menu to swap Potion for Srepel and teach TM48 at the start (making room for TM07 in hideout)
-- Toss Para Heals some time after Silph Rival and before getting EQ
+- Para Heals need to be tossed some time after Silph Rival and before getting EQ
+	- One idea is to menu after silph rival (use max ether if proper HP) and then swap para heal with rare candy and toss para heal
+	- Then skip swap in Snorlax Menu, but EQ Menu will stay the same and our inventory is similar to regular route
+- The exception to the previous point is if we have [0-2 SPD in races](https://pastebin.com/txSmZKw4) because Rare Candy will already be lower in our bag.
+In this case simply toss Para Heal without swapping after silph rival.

 ### Glossary